TechnoWiz4rds/technowiz4rds.github.io/content/posts/underpass.md

 ## User exploit

-Looking at the NMap UDP scan, we can see that SNPM port 161 is open.
-SNPM can be useful to gather information about a host (and sometimes to write that information too).
+Looking at the NMap UDP scan, we can see that SNMP port 161 is open.
+SNMP can be useful to gather information about a host (and sometimes to write that information too).
 In this case, as we can see from the NMap service info, the server seems to be a Daloradius server.
 We can also get this information by querying the `public` community with `snmp-check`.

 ```bash
 snmp-check 10.10.11.48 -c public